sourcegraph/handbook/content/departments/ce-support/support/process/case-transitions.md

 ## Action for the Application Engineer Transition an Active Case

 - Add an internal note, using the Case Transition macro and template (details below)
-- Update the title of the ticket to start with: NEEDS TRANSITITON
+- Update the title of the ticket to start with: NEEDS TRANSITION
 - Leave the ticket status in its current workflow status state
 - Send a response to the customer summarizing what steps you’ve taken, what is next, and communicate that you're handing the ticket off to a colleague.
 - Unassign yourself from the ticket in Zendesk so it appears in the Unassigned Tickets view in Zendesk to avoid any miss in triaging.